Stochastic model error in the LANS-alpha and NS-alpha deconvolution models of turbulence: Conclusions and Future Work

-Preliminary results indicate that the systematic bias in the $\alpha_0=0.20$ case is concentrated on the modes present in the forcing function.
-It is possible this systematic bias indicates that the flow given by the exact dynamics was not fully homogeneous as assumed when deriving the various alpha models.
-In general, the growth characteristics of ${\cal E}_{\rm rms}^n$ could be used to compare the performance of other turbulence models and the validity of the assumptions under which those models were derived.
-Future work is planned to study the analytic properties of the new exponential alpha model proposed in this paper, to use the effective averaging length scale $\alpha_0$ to compare subgrid scale models for flows with more complicated boundary conditions, to study how the homogeneity and isotropy of the exact flow depend on the body forcing and to further characterize the statistical properties of the residual error.
+It would be interesting to further study the analytic properties of the new exponential alpha model proposed in this paper, to use the effective averaging length scale $\alpha_0$ to compare subgrid scale models and boundary layers for flows with more complicated boundary conditions, to study how the body forcing affects the homogeneity and isotropy of the statistics of a turbulent flow and to use the techniques developed in this paper to create computationally efficient turbulence models with model errors that grow only as $\sqrt t$ over time.